GAMS-dev/gamspy/docs/user/basics/model.rst

 ~~~~~~~~~~~~~~~~~

 In order to send your model to be solved to `GAMS Engine <https://www.gams.com/sales/engine_facts/>`_,
-you need to define the configuration of GAMS Engine.
+you need to define the GAMS Engine configuration.
 This can be done by importing ``EngineClient`` and creating an instance.
-Then, the user can pass it to the
+The user can then pass this instance to the
 ``solve`` method and specify the backend as ``engine``. ::

     from gamspy import Container, Variable, Equation, Model, Sense, Problem, EngineClient